d2718/dumb-cgi/README.md

 won't start off attempting) to be resource-efficient; its chief goals are simplicity and ease of use.
 Some trade-offs it makes are:

   * It does a lot of copying and makes a lot of small allocations.
+This makes it easier to use (and write), but it carries a performance and resource usage penalty.

   * It forces lossy conversion of all environment variable and header names and values to UTF-8 (so they can be stored as `String`s).
 The spec